Khangarajesh/startup-dashboard/README.md

-# startup-dashboard
+# Indian startup analysis -dashboard
-his Project consist of Analysis of Indian startups and investores.
+This Project consist of analysis of Indian startups from season 2015-2020 using streamlit.
+Datset has been taken from kaggle